opensafely-core/opencodelists/userdocs/icd10-editions.md

  decision in the codelist methodology for future reference.
 * **Only the NHS 2016 definition is relevant:**
   * If the codelist is intended for **admissions data only**, then include the code in the codelist.
-Please clearly state in the methodology that the codelist is intended for admissions data only, and that it should not be used for deaths data.
+Please clearly state in the methodology section of the metadata that the codelist is intended for admissions data only, and that it should not be used for deaths data.
   * If the codelist is intended for **ONS deaths data only**, then exclude the code from the codelist.
-Please clearly state in the methodology that the codelist is intended for deaths data only, and that it should not be used for admissions data.
+Please clearly state in the methodology section of the metadata that the codelist is intended for deaths data only, and that it should not be used for admissions data.
   * If the codelist is intended for **both admissions and deaths data** then you will need to create separate codelists for each dataset.
-Please clearly state in the methodology of each which dataset it is intended for, and that it should not be used for the other dataset.
+Please clearly state in the methodology section of the metadata of each codelist which dataset it is intended for, and that it should not be used for the other dataset.
 * **Only the WHO 2019 definition is relevant:**
   * If the codelist is intended for **ONS deaths data only**, then include the code in the codelist.
-Please clearly state in the methodology that the codelist is intended for deaths data only, and that it should not be used for admissions data.
+Please clearly state in the methodology section of the metadata that the codelist is intended for deaths data only, and that it should not be used for admissions data.
   * If the codelist is intended for **admissions data only**, then exclude the code from the codelist.
-Please clearly state in the methodology that the codelist is intended for admissions data only, and that it should not be used for deaths data.
+Please clearly state in the methodology section of the metadata that the codelist is intended for admissions data only, and that it should not be used for deaths data.
   * If the codelist is intended for **both admissions and deaths data** then you will need to create separate codelists for each dataset.
-Please clearly state in the methodology of each which dataset it is intended for, and that it should not be used for the other dataset.
+Please clearly state in the methodology section of the metadata of each codelist which dataset it is intended for, and that it should not be used for the other dataset.